modelica/fmi-standard.org/pages/faq.md

 ## What are the new features of FMI 3.0?

-- Terminals and Icons:
+- Clocks and Co-Simulation with events
-  Help the user to build consistent systems from FMUs and render the systems more intuitively with better representation of structured terminals (for instance busses and physical connectors) in a special XML file.
+  Introduce clocks for synchronization of variable changes across FMUs and event mode in co-simulation.

 - Array variables:
   Allow FMUs to communicate multi-dimensional variables and change their sizes using structural parameters.

-- Clocks and Co-Simulation with events
-  Introduce clocks for synchronization of variable changes across FMUs and event mode in co-simulation.
+- Numeric Variable Types:
+  Adds 8, 16, 32 and 64-bit signed and unsigned integer and single precision floating point variable types to improve efficiency and type safety when importing / exporting models from the embedded, control and automotive domains.

+- Binary Data Type:
+  Adds an opaque binary data type to FMU variables to allow, for instance, efficiently exchanging of complex sensor data.

 - Intermediate Variable Access:
   Allow access to intermediate input and output values between communication time points from the FMU to disclose relevant subsystem behavior for analysis or advanced co-simulation master algorithms for enhanced numerical stability.